 Connecton issues/not getting to the finishline

-When you're not able to finish within the timelimit or if you get connection issues, you'll be awarded half-points if you've finished at least 75% of the race.
+When you're not able to finish within the timelimit or if you get connection issues, you'll be awarded half-points (rounded up to the nearest full number) if you've finished at least 75% of the race.

 The groups will play after eachother on the same server, which is hosted by Smurfen.net.
 Serverinformation will be send to all participants before the qualification.